October 15, 2019

 7. Stay Focused on Your Tasks

-Many workers think that saying “no” is a sign of being too overwhelmed or too selfish to offer a lending hand to their coworkers.
+Many workers think that saying “no” is a sign of being too overwhelmed or too selfish to offer a hand to their coworkers.

 8. Always Be Accessible

-If you find that there aren’t enough hours in your workday to finish the tasks that you need to and communicate with your clients, you may need to adjust.
+If you find that there aren’t enough hours in your workday to finish the tasks you need to and communicate with your clients, you may need to adjust.

 One way that you can do this is by leaving the phone in your locker/desk drawer while completing a task